andyyates/meowzok/README.md

 About Meowzok
 ==========

-Meowzok is a game that may help you learn to play piano & read music.
+This game may help you learn to play piano & read music.

 This program creates games from midi files, either randomly making sheet music using all the right notes in the wrong order, or testing your speed at